lladosvi/kickstarter-analysis/README.md

 # kickstarter-analysis
 **Overview of the Project**

-The purpose of the analysis is to help Louise understand how different crowdfunding campaigns have fared in relationship to their launch dates and their funding goals, to help compare to what she her progress in funding he play *Fever*.
-In order to achieve this will conducty technical analysis on a dataser we have from Kickstarter.
+The purpose of the analysis is to help Louise understand how different crowdfunding campaigns have fared in relationship to their launch dates and their funding goals, to help compare to what her progress in funding her play *Fever*.
+In order to achieve this will conduct technical analysis on a datase we have from Kickstarter.

 **Analysis and Challenges**